Lisa Noller gets results.

 She has spent over 25 years investigating, litigating, and trying complex criminal and civil cases, responding to government investigations, conducting corporate internal investigations, and persuading the government not to pursue clients.
 As a member of the prestigious American College of Trial Lawyers since 2015, Lisa has been recognized for her trial success in over 30 civil and criminal trials in state and federal courts.
 She represents companies and individuals in parallel civil and criminal proceedings initiated by government agencies, and proactively counsels clients in enforcement and other litigation matters.

-Lisa is particularly renowned for her excellence in health care litigation.
-She represents providers in helping them navigate False Claims Act and criminal matters, including Anti-kickback Statute (AKS), PPP loans and Managed Care/Medicare Advantage issues.
+Lisa is particularly renowned for her excellence in healthcare litigation.
+She represents providers in helping them navigate the False Claims Act and criminal matters, including Anti-kickback Statute (AKS), PPP loans and Managed Care/Medicare Advantage issues.
 Lisa has served as a private mediator in an AKS dispute, and she was appointed special master for discovery in a complex tax shelter and fraud case.

 “[Lisa] is very knowledgeable in the health care regulatory area,” according to Chambers and Partners USA.
 “Clients love her – she’s very personable, she’s bright and she knows this space incredibly well.”